 Choosing a Heating and Cooling Company

-- You know someone who works for a HVAC contractor.
+You know someone who works for an HVAC contractor.
 This is already a step in the right direction.
 I would call them up and see what they can do for you.
-They probably will have been referred to you anyway by someone who used them.
+Someone who used them probably will have referred them to you anyway.
 You can ask friends and family if they have used the company before.
 You might even get a discount.
 Score!

-- Ratings and reviews.
-When you find a HVAC contractor do a check on them.
+When you find an HVAC contractor, do a check on them.
 I would highly recommend going to the Better Business Bureau and check out the rating and complaints.
-Remember its a business there is unhappy people everywhere.
+Remember it is a business, there are unhappy people everywhere.
 You will see some complaints and that is okay.
-If they have been in business for 1 year and have 5 complaints I would steer away.
+If they have been in business for 1 year and have five complaints, I would steer away.
 No company is perfect just remember that.
-I would also go to Google and check out the reviews. if you see a bunch of reviews that the company is dirty and left a mess.
-I would recommend against them.
+I would also go to Google and check out the reviews.
+If you see a bunch of reviews that the company is dirty and left a mess.
+I would recommend not using them.

 If you like to shop around.
 DO IT.
-Getting estimates for multiple heating and cooling company’s is a great idea.
-You can find one that has a better price, product, military discounts or what ever.
-There is many different thing you can discover when you shop around.
-You do not buy the first car you go look out so why do it for a HVAC system.
-This will also give you time to check those company’s out.
+Getting estimates for multiple heating and cooling companies is a great idea.
+You can find one that has a better price, product, military discounts or whatever.
+There is many different things you can discover when you shop around.
+You do not buy the first car you go look out so why do it for an HVAC system.
+This will also give you time to check those companies’ out.

-- The company should give you a written proposal.
-It should should pricing, equipment being installed, labor cost and be detailed to answer questions for you.
-You want to make sure your get this info because it will be your set in price.
+The company should give you a written proposal.
+It should pricing, equipment being installed, labor cost and be detailed to answer questions for you.
+You want to make sure you get this info because it will be your set in price.
 You do not want them to go do the job then they say actually it cost $8000 when your paper clearly shows $4000.

-- Sometimes it pays to have a second opinion.
-If i had a dollar for every time we have gone out to a house and the previous contractor have them a bid to replace the entire unit and all that was needed was something small and cheap i would have many dollars.
+Sometimes it pays to have a second opinion.
+If I had a dollar for every time we have gone out to a house, the previous contractor gave them a bid to replace the entire unit, and all that they needed was something small and cheap I would have many dollars.
 We see it all the time.

-- Always fearful when you use rick the neighbor hood handy man.
-The reason we say this is when something fails or goes majorly wrong he will not pay for it or insure his work. you are then left to figure out those whole process.
-A little repair rick tried to fix might have now become a major repair that wasn’t the problem in the beginning.
+Always be fearful when you use rick the neighborhood handyman.
+The reason we say this is when something fails or goes majorly wrong he will not pay for it or insure his work.
+You are then left to figure out that whole process.
+A little repair rick tried to fix might have now become a major repair that was not the problem in the beginning.